YellowBrickRoad: Plot

-In 1940 the entire town of Friar, 572 people, abandoned their town and walked into the wilderness with only the clothes on their backs after a viewing of The Wizard of Oz, a film the entire town was obsessed with.
+In 1940, the entire town of Friar, New Hampshire, composing of 572 people, abandoned their town and walked into the wilderness with only the clothes on their backs after a viewing of The Wizard of Oz, a film the entire town was obsessed with.
 No one has ever been able to explain why they did this.
 Only 300 of the townspeople's bodies were recovered: some had frozen to death in the elements, while others were killed in horrific and bloody ways.
-The remaining 272 citizens were never found, and the government designated the trail that the townspeople took as classified.
+The remaining 272 citizens were never found, save one survivor who "went off the trail" and is left in a state of shock.
+The government then designated the trail that the townspeople took as classified.
 Despite this, the town was eventually repopulated, although the townspeople are cautious of the town's history.

 In the present day, the trail's coordinates have been declassified, and a research crew has arrived to travel the trail to learn about the disappearances and deaths, as well as what lies at the end of the trail.
 Crew leader Teddy found the trail's coordinates via Friar's movie theater.
 The crew (including Teddy's wife Melissa, their collaborator Walter, sibling cartographers Daryl and Erin Luger, forestry expert Cy, and intern Jill) soon befriends Liv, a townsperson who works at the theater and agrees to accompany them on their trip.

 The journey goes well initially, but soon the crew is terrorized by loud and jarring music that appears to come out of nowhere.
 Daryl brutally murders his sister Erin over a petty argument and flees; Teddy and Cy locate and subdue him, and return him to the group.
 Now calm, he explains to Teddy that "the land is like liquid" and declares that he and Erin managed to determine the coordinates of the end of the road: the source of the music.